Skip to main content

 • to the regulation of hormonal activity.

-• to the maintenance of normal blood testosterone levels.
+• to the maintenance of normal testosterone levels in the blood.

-Ingredients in MyMineralMix contribute to the maintenance of ...
+Ingredients in MyMineralMix contribute to the maintenance ...

 • needed for the maintenance of normal bones.